Oil is poured into a vehicle with a funnel.

 Engine oil is poured into a vehicle engine.

 To refill your oil, unscrew the oil cap from the top of the engine and insert the funnel into the hole.
-Then, start pouring the oil into the funnel slowly until you reach the amount recommended on the owner’s manual before restoring the cap.
+Then, slowly pour the oil into the funnel until you reach the amount recommended in the owner’s manual before restoring the cap.

 Once you fill the engine with oil, it’s time to remove the jacks and turn on your vehicle.
-Let the engine run for about 30-60 seconds to cycle the oil through the entire system.
+Let the engine run for 30-60 seconds to cycle the oil through the entire system.
 Check the car for leaks from the drain plug and filter.
-Turn off the vehicle and wait for a few seconds to allow the oil to settle before checking the oil level once more.
+Turn off the vehicle and wait a few seconds to allow the oil to settle before checking the oil level again.

 Pull out the dipstick, wipe it with a clean rag, re-insert it, and then pull it out again.
-If the oil level isn’t at the full line level, keep adding oil slowly while checking the stick.
+If the oil level isn’t at the whole line level, add oil slowly while checking the stick.
 Repeat this process until you reach the desired oil level, and then remove the drain pan from beneath the car.

 Step 5: Take the Oil and Filter to an Approved Recycling Facility

-Carelessly disposing of car parts like filters and used motor oil can have detrimental effects on the environment.
-Besides, this action is illegal and can have severe consequences, including heavy penalties, jail time, and community services depending on your neighborhood.
+Carelessly disposing of car parts like filters and used motor oil can harm the environment.
+Besides, this action is illegal and can have severe consequences, including heavy penalties, jail time, and community services, depending on your neighborhood.
 Therefore, avoid dumping these remnants in unauthorized areas.

-Finally, empty the old oil from the drain pan into the empty container that had the new oil to make transportation easier.
-As soon as you empty the pan, seal the jug properly and take it to a store or station that accepts used oil.
+Finally, empty the old oil from the drain pan and put it into the container with the new oil to make transportation easier.
+When you empty the pan, seal the jug properly and take it to a store or station that accepts used oil.

 Bottom Line

-Changing your car’s oil is possible even if you have zero experience with vehicles.
-All you need is to have the right equipment and understand some fundamental car parts.
-So if you’re planning to change your oil, whether you want to practice self-reliance or save some bucks, follow the steps outlined above for a smooth process.
+Changing your car’s oil is possible even without zero vehicle experience.
+All you need is the right equipment to understand some fundamental car parts.
+So, if you’re planning to change your oil, whether you want to practice self-reliance or save some bucks, follow the steps outlined above for a smooth process.

 Leave a Reply